 Objectives:

-- Assess the differences in soil health (soil organic carbon and total nitrogen) among crop rotations (Corn-Corn (C-C), Corn-Soy (C-S), Soy-Winter Wheat (S-W), Corn-Soy-Winter Wheat (C-S-W), Soy-Winter Wheat/Red Clover (S-Wrc), Corn-Soy-Winter Wheat/Red Clover (C-S-Wrc)), tillage systems (zone-tillage vs. conventional fall plow with spring secondary tillage), and nitrogen fertility treatments (starter vs. starter + 150 lb N/ac).
+- Assess the differences in soil health (soil organic carbon and total nitrogen) among crop rotations (Corn-Corn (C-C), Corn-Soy (C-S), Soy-Winter Wheat (S-W), Corn-Soy-Winter Wheat (C-S-W), Soy-Winter Wheat/Red Clover (S-Wrc), Corn-Soy-Winter Wheat/Red Clover (C-S-Wrc)), tillage systems (zone-tillage vs. conventional fall plow with spring secondary tillage), and nitrogen (N) fertility treatments (starter vs. starter + 150 lb N/ac).

-- Quantify the role of red clover cover crop and nitrogen fertilizer in crop rotation on soil organic carbon and total nitrogen storage and sequestration rates as influenced by tillage.
+- Quantify the role of red clover cover crop and N fertilizer in crop rotation on SOC, TN storage, and sequestration rates as influenced by tillage.

 Impacts: